Specialize with Penn State's M.Ed. in Curriculum and Instruction

-The Master of Education (MEd) in Curriculum and Instruction is a 30-credit degree program offered by Penn State's College of Education and delivered online through Penn State World Campus, recently ranked No. 4 by U.S. News & World Report for having the Best Online Graduate Education Programs.
+The Master of Education (M.Ed.) in Curriculum and Instruction is a 30-credit degree program offered by Penn State's College of Education and delivered online through Penn State World Campus, recently ranked No. 9 by U.S. News & World Report for having the Best Online Graduate Education Programs.
 This curriculum and instruction master's program is taught by the same nationally recognized faculty who teach on campus.

 Penn State's Master of Education in Curriculum and Instruction offers:

-- five emphasis areas — Children's Literature, STEM Education, Elementary Education, Curriculum and Supervision, and Theory and Practice in English, Social Studies, and World Languages
+- five emphases — Children's Literature, STEM Education, Elementary Education, Curriculum and Supervision, and Theory and Practice in English, Social Studies, and World Languages

 - an additional path that allows you to work with an adviser to customize your own master's degree in curriculum and instruction